ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="vmotion"></a>
 #### Step 5.2 vMotion

-Since both source and destination vDC are within the same vCenter, hot or cold VMware VMotion can be used to migrate VMs.
+Since both source and destination vDC are within the same vCenter, hot or cold VMware vMotion can be used to migrate VMs.

-**Hot VMotion** can be used when the CPU chipset is the same between source and destination (eg Intel to Intel).
+**Hot vMotion** can be used when the CPU chipset is the same between source and destination (eg Intel to Intel).

-**Cold VMotion** can be used when the CPU chipset is different between source and destination (eg AMD to Intel).
+**Cold vMotion** can be used when the CPU chipset is different between source and destination (eg AMD to Intel).

 Here is a checklist of aspects to take into account: